How to Learn a Language in 6 Months According to the Experts

 Chris Lonsdale Says: Start Using the Language Immediately

 Lonsdale bases his approach around a set of language learning principles and actions.
-Here are some takeaways that are most important to our goal of learning a language in six months:
+Here are some takeaways from his TEDx talk that are most important to our goal of learning a language in six months:

 - Listen to your target language a lot, right from the start.

 - Focus on core language.
 In other words, focus on learning high-frequently vocabulary that’s most relevant to you.
-Lonsdale notes that for most learners, this early “core” language will include sentences like “how do you say that?” and “repeat that please.”
+Lonsdale notes that for most learners, this early “core” language will include sentences like “How do you say that?” and “Can you repeat that, please?”